sartoriuslib.devices¶

 7f ff ff ff).
 Stops early on

-:class:SartoriusIndexOutOfRangeError, which the device
+:class:SartoriusIndexOutOfRangeError (0x10), which the

 :class:DeviceInfo's